ManjuS42/bookStore-api-testing/README.md

 ## 📖 Overview

 This project delivers an automated testing framework for validating the Bookstore API using industry-standard tools and practices.
 Built with Java, Cucumber, and RestAssured, it enables comprehensive validation of API operations such as user authentication and book management.
-The framework supports CI/CD integration with Jenkins and generates detailed **Cucumber HTML reports**.
+The framework supports CI/CD integration with Jenkins and generates detailed Cucumber HTML reports.

 ---